ozdogan15/srilanka/README.md

 [Visualize 15 years [2010-2024] of Yala rice maps as frequency](https://code.earthengine.google.com/3dd90fb99c5304b91610e4c6059fab43).
 Pixel values will range from 1 [1 year out of 15 years was detected as rice] to 15 [all 15 years were detected as rice].
 Pixels are color coded from white [1 year out of 15] to red [15 years out of 15].

+# Data availability statement

+The data used in this analysis is available in GEE and cane be accessed using the code editor and repository links provided above.
+Datasets outside of GEE are also provided in this repository.